spicydonkey/hebec_essentials/README.md

 - general: what is this repo meant to be exactly?
     - [ ] tidy it up
     - [ ] document code
-- issue: `vecnorm` is a builtin MATLAB function from R2017b
-    - [x] rename appropriately --> myvecnorm
-    - [x] update all existing calls